Red pepper paste is one of those secret ingredients that a cook might neglect to mention when sharing the recipe with someone else.

 Red Pepper Paste

-½ tsp. cayenne pepper (add more if you want more heat, but be careful!)
+- ½ tsp. cayenne pepper (Add more if you want extra heat, but be careful!)

-1. Wash the peppers, and remove the seeds, and white membrane.
+- Wash the peppers and remove the seeds, and white membrane.

-3. Grind in a food processor, using the metal S-blade.
+- Grind peppers in a food processor, using the metal S-blade.
 Squeeze out any excess liquid from the peppers.
 This is a very important step!

-4. Spread the ground peppers in a large skillet, stir in the salt and cayenne pepper, and bring to a boil.
+- Spread the ground peppers in a large non-stick skillet, stir in the salt and cayenne pepper, and bring to a boil.

-5. Reduce heat to a simmer, cook, stirring periodically for about 45 minutes, or until the pepper mixture begins to resemble a thick paste.
+- Reduce heat to a simmer, cook, stirring periodically for about 45 minutes, or until the pepper mixture begins to resemble a thick paste.
+Allow mixture to cool.

 - Place trays in freezer; freeze until red pepper cubes are frozen.
 Remove red pepper paste cubes from tray and place them in a freezer-safe resealable plastic bag.
 When ready to use, remove the number of red pepper paste cubes you need and defrost in the refrigerator.
 Keep the other “cubes” frozen until needed.